RobNel12/freds-sw/README.md

   - Do not interfere, even if you are in a faction (Jedi, Sith, etc.).

 **8 Players OR MORE:**
-  - FFA is permitted *only* in the main areas of the map.
+  - FFA is permitted everywhere *except* duel zones (defined by tp duel/duel2/etc.)
   - Duel zones are still reserved for 1v1s and must remain free of FFA.
   - Enter duel zones only if you intend to 1v1 and flourish first.